zeek/zeek/scripts/base/bif/event.bif.zeek.rst

    :Type: :zeek:type:`event` (c: :zeek:type:`connection`, t1: :zeek:type:`string`, t2: :zeek:type:`string`, tcp_flags: :zeek:type:`string`)

-   Generated when Bro detects a TCP retransmission inconsistency.
-When reassembling a TCP stream, Bro buffers all payload until it sees the responder acking it.
+   Generated when Zeek detects a TCP retransmission inconsistency.
+When reassembling a TCP stream, Zeek buffers all payload until it sees the responder acking it.
 If during that time, the sender resends a chunk of payload but with different content than originally, this event will be raised.
 In addition, if :zeek:id:`tcp_max_old_segments` is larger than zero,